Klosmi/WP-dev/WPDevNotes.md

  <br>

-Next, **we need to define a root element by creating a variable (the main container where our React app will be rendered)** (we'll call it `rootEl`, but we can choose any name), **to specify where we want to render our element**.
+Next, **we need to define a root element by creating a variable (the main container where our React app will be rendered)** — we’ll call it `rootEl`, but we can choose any name — to specify where we want to render our app.
 Before rendering, we need to select a location in the DOM.
-This variable will reference the location in the DOM, which is the element with `id="root"` typically defined in the HTML file like this:
+This variable will reference the location in the DOM, which is the element with `id="root"`, typically defined in the HTML file like this:

 `<div id="root"></div>`